medic/cht-docs/content/en/core/overview/cht-sync.md

 #### DBT

-[DBT](https://www.getdbt.com/) is used to ingest raw JSON data from the PosgtreSQL database and normalize it into a relational schema to make it easier to query.
+Once the data is synchronized and stored in PostgreSQL, it undergoes transformation using predefined [DBT](https://www.getdbt.com/) models from the [cht-pipeline](https://github.com/medic/cht-pipeline).
+DBT is used to ingest raw JSON data from the PosgtreSQL database (`jsonb` column) and normalize it into a relational schema to make it easier to query.

 #### Daemon